 Traditional: Prior to the introduction of Christianity, both Muslim and non-Muslim men often had more than one wife, a practice known as polygyny.
 This practice demonstrated a man's wealth and status, and chiefs sometimes had a dozen wives.
-(Photo: Chief Abankwa of Obomeng in the late 19th century.)
 There was also a traditional preference for marriage between cousins, and widows were expected to marry a brother of their deceased husband.

 Modern: Ghanaians can choose to marry in accordance with customary law or by religious decree through the Marriage of Mohammedans Ordinance (for Islamic marriages), or the Marriage Ordinance (for Christian marriages).
 Customary marriage is the most popular among all Ghanaians because it is the least expensive.
 Polygyny is still allowed under both customary law and the Marriage of Mohammedans Ordinance, but it is much less common today.
-Both the influence of Christianity and the increasing need for geographic flexibility for educational and employment opportunities have contributed greatly to its decline.
+Both the influence of Christianity and the increasing need for flexibility for educational geographic and employment opportunities have contributed greatly to its decline.
 The preference for marriage between cousins has also waned, although a preference for marriage within one's ethnic group remains.
 Western-style wedding ceremonies held in Christian churches are now common.